 - If a municipality decided not to allow cannabis retail stores, they must have informed the AGCO about their decision by January 22, 2019.

-- The AGCO has a list of municipalities that have decided not to allow cannabis retail stores on its website.
+- The AGCO’s website has a list of municipalities that have decided not to allow cannabis retail stores.